Mushroompilamis/MLCB26_Assignment1/README.md

 From the original ~480K CpGs, the 1000 CpG positions were selected by absolutre Spearman correlation with age across the dataset.

 #### Missing Values
-To stimulate real world conditions, some CpG values were randomly se to NaN.
+To stimulate real world conditions, some CpG values were randomly set to NaN.

 ---